awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/import-lambda-function-console.md

 On the **Create component** page, under **Lambda function configuration**, configure the following parameters to use to run the Lambda function\.

 1. \(Optional\) Add the list of event sources to which the Lambda function subscribes for work messages\.
+You can specify event sources to subscribe this function to local publish/subscribe messages and AWS IoT Core MQTT messages\.
 The Lambda function is called when it receives a message from an event source\.
-You can subscribe this function to local publish/subscribe messages and AWS IoT Core MQTT messages\.
+**Note**
+To subscribe this function to messages from other Lambda functions or components, deploy the [legacy subscription router component](legacy-subscription-router-component.md) when you deploy this Lambda function component\.
+When you deploy the legacy subscription router component, specify the subscriptions that the Lambda function uses\.

    Under **Event sources**, do the following to add an event source: